txpipe-shop/partnerchain-reference-implementation/docs/tutorial/use_case_application.md

 describes it.
 From now on we’ll discuss the technical aspects of implementing the game in our Substrate node.

-There are two sides to the implementation process, which we proceed to discuss rightaway
+There are two sides to the implementation process, which we proceed to discuss rightaway.

 ### Offchain implementation